 - discussion of roundtable sessions with small business owners in New Jersey, including the unique challenges Black-, Hispanic-, Asian- and immigrant- owned firms faced during the pandemic.

-Join us as we discuss what the NJEDA and other state agencies have done so far to overcome the challenges minority-owned businesses faced during the pandemic and how to strengthen New Jersey’s small business sector and foster an inclusive economic recovery for the communities and businesses most impacted by the COVID-19 crisis.
+We discussed what the NJEDA and other state agencies have done so far to overcome the challenges minority-owned businesses faced during the pandemic and how to strengthen New Jersey’s small business sector and foster an inclusive economic recovery for the communities and businesses most impacted by the COVID-19 crisis.